ludaban22/NewsBotClassProject/README.md

 ________________________________________
 Project Notes

-Understanding the Prompt
-The CEP problem statement defined a unified assistant that (1) distinguishes general queries from news requests, (2) integrates a real-time news API plus web search, (3) manages workflow and error handling, and
+The problem statement defined a unified assistant that (1) distinguishes general queries from news requests, (2) integrates a real-time news API plus web search, (3) manages workflow and error handling, and